pantelis/aiml-common/lectures/python/index.md

 ## Basic Python

-CS50p is the most popular way to learn basic Python.
+Harvard's CS50p is the most popular way to learn basic Python.
 Accessible [here](https://cs50.harvard.edu/python/2022/) and in edX.

 ## Python and Data Science